-Now, thanks to high-tech medical advances in drug therapy and genetics, children born with CF can look forward to longer and more comfortable lives.
+Recent high-tech medical advances in drug therapy and genetics are helping children born with CF lead longer and more comfortable lives.
 In the last 10 years, research into all aspects of CF has helped doctors to understand the illness better and to develop new therapies.
 Ongoing research may someday lead to a cure.

 What Is Cystic Fibrosis?